The ti-mun project

 In a period increasingly characterized by globalization and intercultural exchange, it is necessary to look at the challenges posed by the contemporary world starting from considerations and points of view different from one's own, while collaborating with others in order to reach multilateral solutions.
 Those attending MUN conferences are therefore called to represent a country different than their own, standing up for its interests in front of other nations, building alliances and constantly striving to develop a fruitful dialogue with their counterparts.

 mun in switzerland and abroad

 MUN is a global project which involves associations in most universities around the world.
 Many of these teams organize conferences open to international students.
-In this way, almost every day in the world there is at least one international MUN conference taking place.
+Therefore, almost every day in the world there is at least one international MUN conference taking place.

 In Swizerland there are currently thirteen university associations, whose members organize both weekly meetings and international conferences on Swiss soil.
 They furthermore send delegations representing their teams and Switzerland abroad.
 For years now our country has also been sending delegates to the most prestigious international conference: WorldMun.